 Hundreds of use of force encounters have shown me that strikes are far less effective, more likely to result in injury, and optically look bad to the public who does not understand policing and use of force.
 Using Jiu Jitsu I am far less likely to instigate bleeding of the subject I am controlling.
 This protects me from blood born disease and looks better from a public perception standpoint.

 Other benefits of Jiu Jitsu are my increased understanding, vocabulary and ability to articulate my use of force.
 This is increasingly important in the current climate of law enforcement, and I doubt that will change.

 An unexpected benefit has been a reduction in PTSD symptoms.
 I don’t know if that will happen for everyone, but it has been a benefit to me.

-Ari and Dan are extremely knowledgable, patient, and excellent teachers.
-The Invictus Hq environment is welcoming, relaxed and safe for law enforcement with no judgement or ego.
+Ari and Dan are extremely knowledgeable, patient, and excellent teachers.
+The Invictus Hq environment is welcoming, relaxed and safe for law enforcement with no judgment or ego.
 You don’t have to have any prior experience to get in to Jiu jitsu and benefit from it, no matter your age or physical fitness.